 How to Make Paper Napkin Rings WITH a Cutting Machine

-These DIY paper napkin rings are easy to make because you just print, cut and secure them with a little Scotch tape in back.
+These DIY paper napkin rings are easy to make because you just print, cut, and secure them with a little Scotch tape in the back.

 You can mix fonts and napkin patterns for an eclectic look or you can choose to use all the same fonts and napkins for a more coordinated look.
 Completely depends on your mood!

-If you know your way around a Silhouette machine and its software, that’s the fastest way to make these napkin rings.
-But if you don’t own a Silhouette or aren’t adept at using the software yet, you could also skip the Silhouette instructions and jump to the non-Silhouette instructions below.
+If you know your way around a cutting machine and its software, that’s the fastest way to make these napkin rings.
+But if you don’t own a Silhouette or Cricut or aren’t adept at using the software yet, you could also skip the cutting machines instructions and jump to the non-cutting machine instructions below.

-2. Open Silhouette file.
+2. Open the file.
 Print with registration marks.

-3. Place paper onto cutting matte.
+3. Place the paper onto the cutting matte.
 Select correct material settings for the paper you’ve chosen.